orstavik/JoiComponents/book/chapter6/Pattern1_FeatureDetection.md

          clone.content.firstChild.content.childNodes.length;
 })();
 ```
-Polyfills for webcomponents are collected in a library called [webcomponentsjs](https://github.com/webcomponents/webcomponentsjs).
+Polyfills for web components are collected in a library called [webcomponentsjs](https://github.com/webcomponents/webcomponentsjs).
 Since it is three different APIs, there are seven potential combinations of the three.
 However, due to current and anticipated support in browsers,
 there are only four combinations, or bundles,